Caramel Espresso Bars

 - 1 teaspoon instant espresso powder

-Combine the chocolate chips and cream in a microwave safe bowl and microwave at 30 second increments, stopping and stirring till mixture is melted and smooth.
+- Combine the chocolate chips and cream in a microwave-safe bowl and microwave at 30-second increments, stopping and stirring till the mixture is melted and smooth.
 Whisk in the espresso powder.

-Remove bars from pan using foil.
-Use knife dipped in hot water and dried to cut bars.
+- Remove bars from the pan using foil.
+Use a knife dipped in hot water and dried to cut bars.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 402Total Fat: 27gSaturated Fat: 16gTrans Fat: 1gUnsaturated Fat: 9gCholesterol: 55mgSodium: 129mgCarbohydrates: 42gFiber: 2gSugar: 34gProtein: 2g